SSCHAcode/python-sscha/UserGuide/faq.rst

 What is the final error on the structure or the dynamical matrix of a SCHA minimization?
     :raw-html:`<br />`
     This is a difficult question.
 The best way to estimate the error is to generate a new ensemble with the same number of configuration at the end of the minimization and check how the final optimized solution changes with this new ensemble.
 This is also a good way to test if the solution is actually converged to the correct solution.
 The magnitude of the changes in the dynamical matrix's frequencies and structure is an accurate estimation on the stochastic error.

+    You can always split the ensemble in two and run two minimization with the two half of the ensembe to get a hint on the error on the structure or on the dynamical matrix.
+    To split the ensemble, refer to the *FAQ* about the error on the hessian matrix.

 How does the error over the gradients scale with the number of configurations?